-To reduce the development of drug-resistant bacteria and maintain the effectiveness of FLAGYL 375 and other antibacterial drugs, FLAGYL 375 should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of FLAGYL 375 capsules and other antibacterial drugs, FLAGYL 375 capsules should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

-Flagyl 375 Capsules are contraindicated in patients with a prior history of hypersensitivity to metronidazole or other nitroimidazole derivatives.
+FLAGYL 375 capsules are contraindicated in patients with a prior history of hypersensitivity to metronidazole or other nitroimidazole derivatives.

-In patients with trichomoniasis, Flagyl 375 Capsules are contraindicated during the first trimester of pregnancy.
-(See PRECAUTIONS.)
+In patients with trichomoniasis, FLAGYL 375 capsules are contraindicated during the first trimester of pregnancy (see PRECAUTIONS).

 Central and Peripheral Nervous System Effects

-Known or previously unrecognized candidiasis may present more prominent symptoms during therapy with metronidazole and requires treatment with a candidacidal agent.
+Known or previously unrecognized candidiasis may present more prominent symptoms during therapy with FLAGYL 375 capsules and requires treatment with a candidacidal agent.